vitor251093/TampermonkeyUtils/README.md

 |:------------------------------------:|:-----------:|
 | tmu.addStyle(style) | Adds CSS content to the page |
 | tmu.css(id, key, value) | Add a style to a specific element, to an array of elements, or to an element CSS identifier |

+## Could you give me some examples?
+Check EXAMPLES.md.